x1B/wireflow/README.md

 ```

 The actual coloring is determined by suitably generated CSS styles.
-For this to work, NBE generates CSS classes corresponding to the edge types.
+For this to work, Wireflow generates CSS classes corresponding to the edge types.

 ## The UI